-6 Conclusions and future work
+6. Conclusions and future work

 A genetic algorithm based on the IRL approach for the learning of fuzzy controllers has been described.
 Learning has no restrictions neither in the number of linguistic values for each variable, nor in the values that define the membership functions.
-The process only depends on function SF, and on the selected granularities of the variables, which are application dependent and must be carefully chosen.
-The algorithm has been applied to the learning of the wall-following behaviour.
-The learned control systems (for different values of δ) have been tested in a simulated environment with a high number of corners, showing a good performance both in the distance the wall was followed and in the average velocity.
+The process only depends on function SF, and on the selected precisions of the variables, which are application dependent and must be carefully chosen.
+The algorithm has been applied to the learning of the wall-following behavior.
+The learned control systems (for different values of $\delta$ ) have been tested in a set of simulated environments with a high number of corners, showing a good performance both in the distance the wall was followed and in the average velocity.

 Some aspects must be improved in the future, in order to get a better cooperation among rules of the final knowledge base, and enhance the interpretability of the rules.
-Another challenging work will be the learning of Fuzzy Temporal Rule-based controllers [12, 10, 11], which have a high degree of expressiveness and of analysing the evolution of variables, whilst taking past values into account.
+Another challenging work will be the learning of Fuzzy Temporal Rule-based controllers [17-19], which have a high degree of expressiveness and of analyzing the temporal evolution of variables, while taking past values into account.